LiskArchive/lips/proposals/lip-nazar-architecture.md

 5. Individual components should be flexible enough to be installed using the **plugin pattern**.
 6. Lay a foundation on which instances of the Lisk Core application can be scaled to run different components on **different physical machines** and still operate in a mutually exclusive manner.
 7. Provide an **elegant API which can be extended easily** when creating new components for the Lisk Core application.
-8. The work performed as part of the redesign should provide a **foundation for the Lisk SDK and DApp creation**, and support us with insights into how to provide those products to users.
+8. Provide a reliable framework on which new variants of the Lisk Core application can be based upon.

 These considerations have led us to the following architecture: